Meckel’s Scan for Children

 can analyze the series of images.
 If the camera doesn’t pick up any radiation from

-the small intestine, your child probably doesn’t have a Meckel diverticulum.
+the small intestine, your child likely doesn’t have a Meckel diverticulum.

 Why might my child need a Meckel scan?